 | Conclusion|| |

-Author contribution: Mohamed S. El Hussieny and Nayera E. Hassan designed the study; Mohamed S. El Hussieny was responsible for radiological assessment of liver span; Nayera E. Hassan was the supervisor on anthropological assessment; and Sahar A. El-Raufe El-Masry performed the statistical analysis and publication process.
+Author contributions: Nayera E. Hassan and Mohamed S. El Hussieny, designed the study; Nayera E. Hassan, supervisor on anthropological assessment; Sahar A. El-Masry and Khaled H. Elwakeel performed the statistical analysis; Mohamed S. El Hussieny write the first draft of the article.
 All authors contributed to the collection of references, drafting of the article, and final approval of the version to be submitted.
 All the authors have accepted responsibility for the entire content of this submitted manuscript and approved submission.

 Financial support and sponsorship